karthikeya100804/shl_task/README.md

 - Backend is hosted via [Render](https://render.com), frontend via [Streamlit Community Cloud](https://streamlit.io/).
 - API follows query interface described in the assignment documentation (Appendix 2).
 - Evaluation is done using real queries and known ground truth results.
+- The first request to the FastAPI backend (hosted on Render) may take 2–3 minutes to load due to cold start latency on free-tier deployments.
+Subsequent requests are significantly faster.
 ---